In-Office Teeth Whitening

 The options of in-office tooth whitening

-The dentist will start by examining a patient and will take his dental and health history which include sensitivities and allergies.
-He should take time to observe soft and hard tissues, the condition or placement restoration.
+The dentist near me will start by examining a patient and will take his dental and health history which include sensitivities and allergies.
+He or she should take time to observe soft and hard tissues, the condition or placement restoration.
 Sometime the doctor may require the use of x-rays in order to determine the depth and the nature of irregularities.

 Whitening shade guide will be used in order to measure the tooth color.
-Such shades will determine how effective the procedure will be and the shade are in 7 colors.
-The procedure will require the use of light cured protective layer and it is painted careful on the papilla or gums which will reduce the risk of suffering soft tissues and chemical burns.
-Your dentist at URBN Dental will evaluate your smile first and make the best recommendation that is best for you.
+Such shades will determine how effective the procedure was by comparing the before and after shades.
+The procedure will require the use of light-cured protective layer and is painted carefully on the papilla or gums which will reduce the risk of suffering soft tissues and chemical burns.
+Your dentist at URBN Dental will evaluate your smile first and make highly recommended recommendation that is best for you.